miinren/ip/AI.md

 AI tools (Copilot, ChatGPT)
 - Used Copilot to help fill in code but not very useful as it is often wrong
 - ChatGPT helps give ideas for tests and help improve checkstyle compliance
+- Used ChatGPT to help write assertion test for my storage class
+  - I think doing this has merits for example, it helps me to save time
+  - But, in saving time coding, I now have to tweak and understand the code
+  - This reduces the time save and reduces the effectiveness
+  - I think AI could be more useful if used to write a few lines instead of a whole method